August 2, 2023

 STEP THREE: Add the tomatoes, black pepper, basil, and sugar.
 Stirring often, bring the ingredients to a low boil.

-STEP FOUR: Reduce the heat to low heat and simmer for 2 to 3 hours, stirring often.
+STEP FOUR: Reduce the heat to low heat and simmer for two to three hours, stirring often.

 STEP FIVE: For the first half of the simmer time, leave the pot uncovered and cover for the last half.

-STEP SIX: Stir in the cheese and simmer for an additional 5 minutes or so.
+STEP SIX: Stir in the cheese and simmer for an additional five minutes or so.

 PRO TIP: